Craig's theorem

-In mathematical logic, Craig's theorem (also known as Craig's trick) states that any recursively enumerable set of well-formed formulas of a first-order language is (primitively) recursively axiomatizable.
+In mathematical logic, Craig's theorem (also known as Craig's trick) states that any recursively enumerable set of well-formed formulas of a first-order language is recursively axiomatizable, and even primitively recursively axiomatizable, and even decidable in polynomial time.

 This result is not related to the well-known Craig interpolation theorem, although both results are named after the same logician, William Craig.